angular-schule/website-articles/blog/2019-12-ngrx-data-views/README.md

 ## Tackling Memoization

-What we need to do now to fix this is to assure that `getBookView` returns a correctly memoized result.
+What we need to do to fix this is to assure that `getBookView` returns a correctly memoized result.
-We can do this directly by adding memoization to `getBookView`, but better yet, we can just assure that the inputs of that selector only trigger a change, when they really change.
+We can do this directly by adding memoization to `getBookView`, but better yet: we can just assure that the inputs of that selector only trigger a change, when they really change.
 Our goal must be to fix `getAuthorsOfBook` and `getTagsOfBook`.
 So let's have another look at `defaultMemoize()` first: